Have you ever had this conversation in your head, or with a friend or colleague? It goes like that:

 “Well, I got my own family and I need to make sure I’m happy and energised for them.
-A job is a job.
 When you’re too emotionally connected, it means that They got too much of a hold on You.
 It’s time to set yourself free”

 “I can’t believe you’re thinking about giving up the short commute, so close to home… Don’t you remember how hard it was to spend hours on the bus in your previous job?
 Long commute has its toll on your body and soul”

-“It does, but I cannot go on like that anymore.
+“It does, but I’m not sure I can go on like that anymore.
 I have to stop lying to myself.
 It is time to move on”